purs3lab/HandlERR/clang/tools/3c/README.md

 ## Basic usage

-The task of `3c` is complicated by the fact that the build system for a typical C codebase will call the C compiler once per `.c` file, possibly with different flags for each file (include directories, preprocessor definitions, etc.), and then link all the object files at the end.
-A Clang-based whole-program analysis like 3C needs to process all `.c` files at once _with the correct flags for each_.
-To achieve this, you get your build system to produce a Clang "compilation database" (a file named `compile_commands.json`) containing the list of `.c` files and the flags for each ([how to do this depends on the build system](../../docs/JSONCompilationDatabase.rst)), and then 3C reads this database.
+The task of `3c` is complicated by the fact that the build system for a typical C codebase will call the C compiler once per `.c` file, possibly with different options for each file (include directories, preprocessor definitions, etc.), and then link all the object files at the end.
+A Clang-based whole-program analysis like 3C needs to process all `.c` files at once _with the correct options for each_.
+To achieve this, you get your build system to produce a Clang "compilation database" (a file named `compile_commands.json`) containing the list of `.c` files and the options for each ([how to do this depends on the build system](../../docs/JSONCompilationDatabase.rst)), and then 3C reads this database.

 However, in a simpler setting, you can manually run `3c` on one or more source files, for example: